What utilities do Greer CPW provide?

 The latest information from the Center for Disease Control (CDC) states that one minute is more than adequate for killing disease-causing organisms.

-Why should I boil water prior to consumption?
+During an advisory/notice, why should I boil the water prior to consumption?

 Boiling the water kills harmful bacteria if the water is contaminated.